TheWolverine - Michigan vs. Michigan State Preview, Lineup Breakdown, Prediction & More

 Michigan Wolverines Projected Lineup

-#21 - Sophomore guard Franz Wagner (6-9, 220) — Has scored 20-or-more points in three of his last six games ...
-Averaging 12.8 points, 6.4 rebounds and 2.9 assists per game, while shooting 51.4 percent from the floor ...
-Shooting the three at 36.5 percent for the season ...
-His two-point field goal percentage of 59.3 percent in league play ranks sixth in the Big Ten.
+#21 - Sophomore guard Franz Wagner (6-9, 220) — Dropped a game-high 19 points on Thursday ...
+Has scored 19-or-more points in four of his last seven games ...
+Averaging 13 points, 6.3 rebounds and 2.8 assists per game, while shooting 51.3 percent from the floor ...
+Shooting the three at 39.1 percent for the season ...
+His three-point percentage of 40.7 in league play ranks 15th in the Big Ten.

-#2 - Senior forward Isaiah Livers (6-7, 230) — Second on the team in scoring with 14.2 points per game ...
-Also adds 6.2 rebounds and 2.1 assists per contest, while shooting 47.5 percent overall and 45.3 percent from three ...
-Draining 44.3 percent of his shots from deep during the Big Ten season, which checks in at fifth among conference players.
+#2 - Senior forward Isaiah Livers (6-7, 230) — Second on the team in scoring with 13.9 points per game ...
+Also adds 6.2 rebounds and two assists per contest, while shooting 47.4 percent overall and 45.4 percent from three ...
+Draining 44.4 percent of his shots from deep during the Big Ten season, which checks in at fourth among conference players.

-#1 - Freshman center Hunter Dickinson (7-1, 255) — Checks in at fourth on Kenpom's national player of the year rankings ...
-Leads the team in scoring with 14.4 points per game, and adds 7.7 rebounds (leads the squad) per night, while shooting 60 percent from the field ...
-His two-point field goal percentage of 57.8 percent during league play ranks ninth in the Big Ten ...
-Blocks 1.6 shots per game, which is third in the conference.
+#1 - Freshman center Hunter Dickinson (7-1, 255) — Had 14 points and 10 rebounds in the first meeting ...
+Checks in at fourth on Kenpom's national player of the year rankings ...
+Leads the team in scoring with 14.4 points per game, and adds 7.8 rebounds (leads the squad) per night, while shooting 60.6 percent from the field ...
+His two-point field goal percentage of 58.7 percent during league play ranks seventh in the Big Ten ...
+Blocks 1.5 shots per game, which is fourth in the conference.

 Key Bench Players

 #23 - Junior forward Brandon Johns Jr. (6-8, 240) — The East Lansing, Mich., native plays the four and five spot off the bench ...
-Averages 3.9 points and 2.1 rebounds per contest in 10.2 minutes and is shooting 54.5 percent from the field.
+Averages four points and two rebounds per contest in 10.1 minutes and is shooting 51.2 percent from the field.

 Michigan State Spartans Projected Lineup